-The pathologist reviews the blood and biopsy for accurate diagnosis of the CLL.
+The pathologist reviews the biopsy for accurate diagnosis of the MDS.
 A repeat biopsy may be advised or additional tests ordered on the existing biopsy.
-The radiologists will review the imaging scans to help clarify the stage.
 All the information will be checked.
 The haematologists and radiation oncologists will suggest the best treatment plan.
 This process ensures that diagnosis and staging are accurate.